lkarper/dog-date-api/README.md

 * owner_description (string) - A description of a dog

 #### /pack-members (GET) (authorization required)
-This endpoint returns the pack members for the user whose information is contained in the bearer token appended to the 'Authorization' header.
+This endpoint returns the pack members for the user whose information is contained in the bearer token appended to the "Authorization" header.

 #### /pack-members (POST) (authorization required)
 This endpoint creates a new pack member.
 You must supply the following fields in the body of the request: